 7 parts whiting/chalk

-Add the whiting (reserving about one quarter) to the linseed oil and mineral spirits.
+Add the whiting (reserving about one quarter) to the linseed oil.
 Mix this well, by hand or with a domestic mixer capable of mixing bread dough.
 When these are mixed thoroughly, check the consistency.
 It should be like molasses on a cold morning - barely fluid.
-At this point, add the colourant, so you will know the current colour and can adjust to make it darker.
+At this point, add the colorant, so you will know the current colour and can adjust to make it darker.

 Add more whiting as required to get the consistency you want.
 Experiment a little to find what suits you best.
-If you have to deliver the panel quickly, for example, you need to increase the proportion of mineral spirit.
-The mineral spirit evaporates relatively quickly, leaving a more rapidly stiff cement.
+If you have to deliver the panel quickly, for example, you need to increase the proportion of whiting to make it stiffer.

-You should make only what you will be using on the current project, as the whiting separates from the linseed oil and spirit relatively quickly.
+You should make only what you will be using on the current project, as the whiting separates from the linseed oil and sinks to the bottom in only a few days.
 The commercial cements have emulsifiers to keep the whiting from settling and so extend the life of the product.
 Since making your own is cheap and quick to make, there is no saving in making a lot.